AAP Wraparound Services

 California Wraparound Standards

 All Wraparound providers must align with the California Wraparound Standards.
-The standards comprise the wrap process's principles, phases, and key elements.
-It may be viewed at California Wraparound Standards.
+The standards comprise the principles, phases, and key elements of the wrap process.
+It may be viewed at the California Wraparound Standards.

 Providers

-• Adoptive parents may choose any California Wraparound service provider aligned with the California Wraparound Standards that meets their child’s needs and who will provide the contracted Wraparound Services in the child’s adoptive home and California County of residence.
+• Adoptive parents may choose any California Wraparound service provider aligned with the California Wraparound Standards that meets their child’s needs and who will provide the contracted Wraparound Services in the child’s adoptive home and the California county of residence.

 • Wraparound services paid by AAP are not available for AAP-eligible children who reside outside of California.

 • The state established a website (California Wraparound Provider List By County) to list wrap providers that adhere to California standards.
-Wrap providers must be a nonprofit 501(c)(3) organization.
+Wrap providers are not required to be a nonprofit 501(c)(3) organization.
 There are still county-contracted wrap providers the AP may choose from.
-If the parents decide to contract with one of these providers, the wrap service contract is between the AP and the provider.
+If the parents decide to contract with one of these providers, the wrap service contract is between the adoptive parent and the provider.

-• Wraparound Service providers may not ask the adoptive parents to cover the costs of the services and have the Wraparound Service provider reimburse them.
+• Wraparound Service providers may not ask adoptive parents to cover the costs of services and have the provider reimburse them.

 Adoptive Parent (AP) Responsibilities and the Wraparound Rate